circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ### Using macOS

-Using the `macos` executor allows you to run your build in a VM running macOS with a specific version of Xcode installed.
+Using the `macos` executor allows you to run your {% comment %} TODO: Job {% endcomment %}build in a VM running macOS with a specific version of Xcode installed.

 ```
 jobs: